Infisical/node-sdk-v2/README.md

   - `isForced` (bool, optional): Wether or not to forcefully delete the lease.
 This can't guarantee that the lease will be deleted from the external provider, and is potentially unsafe for sensitive dynamic secrets.

 **Returns:**
-- `ApiV1DynamicSecretsLeasesLeaseIdDelete200Response`: The deleted lease result.
+- `DeleteLeaseResponse`: The deleted lease result.

 #### Renew a lease